czarnewski/czarnewski/visualisation.md

 <br/>

-One of my big interests is data visualisation.
+One of my biggest interests is data visualisation.
 Great part of my work as a bioinformatician and as a teacher in advanced courses is about turning data and numbers into graphically meaningful results!

 <br/>